akto-api-security/tests-library/remediation/COMMAND_INJECTION_VARIABLE_ASSIGN.md

 subprocess.run(['ls', user_input])
 ```
 In this Python code, the `subprocess.run()` function is much safer than `os.system()`, making it harder for command injection to occur.

-### Step 4: Regular Audit and Update
-Regularly updating and auditing your code can help discover potential command injection vulnerabilities so they can be fixed before an attacker exploits them.
-Keep frameworks and libraries updated to the latest secure versions and adopt security best practices in your development.
-Maintenance of your codebase and remaining abreast of the latest vulnerabilities is a crucial step in preventing command injection and other security risks.